Dannyj1/Zagreus/README.md

 This engine requires a GUI that supports the UCI (Universal Chess Interface) protocol to use it.
 I personally use [CuteChess](https://cutechess.com/).

+# Development

+Development of all new changes and bug fixes happens in a separate branch for each change.
+When the change is properly tested using OpenBench and proven to improve ELO, it will be merged with the master branch.
+Because of this, the master branch is not the latest released version and may contain bugs.
+Every stable release (as in the version has been uploaded under releases) will have a tag.
+If you want to compile the stable version for yourself, you can use the tag.
+You can list all tags and search for tags under the branches dropdown on GitHub.

 # Features
 - Bitboard board representation with Plain Magic Bitboards for sliding piece move generation
-- Tapered Evaluation consisting of material balance, mobility, very simple connectivity, king safety, piece square tables and more
+- Tapered Evaluation with:
+  - Material
+  - Piece-Square Tables
+  - Several evaluation terms per piece type (e.g. passed pawn, king safety, etc.)
+  - Penalty for undefended minor pieces
+  - And more
-- Evaluation values automatically tuned with a gradient descent tuner with the Adam optimizer.
+- Evaluation values automatically tuned using a gradient descent tuner with the Adam optimizer.
 - Principal Variation Search with Alpha-Beta pruning
-- Aspiration Windows
 - Quiescence Search with delta pruning and SEE move ordering
 - Move ordering using MVV/LVA, killer moves, history heuristic, countermove heuristic
 - Transposition Table
 - Null Move Pruning
-- Late Move Reduction
 - And more!
 This list is constantly growing and changing, but it is difficult to keep track of all features and changes.

 # UCI Options